djjudas21/puppet-freeradius/README.md

 Very similar usage to `freeradius::client` but with fewer options.

 ##### `ip`
 Default: `undef`.
-The IP address of the client.
+The IP address of the client in CIDR format.
 For IPv6, use `ipv6addr`. `ip` and `ip6` are mutually exclusive but one must be supplied.

 ##### `ip6`
 Default: `undef`.
-The IPv6 address of the client. `ip` and `ip6` are mutually exclusive but one must be supplied.
+The IPv6 address of the client in CIDR format. `ip` and `ip6` are mutually exclusive but one must be supplied.

 ##### `secret`
 required.
 The RADIUS shared secret used for communication between the client/NAS and the RADIUS server.